 A spokeswoman for Disney explained that Disney does not keep a database of fingerprints.
 Instead, they take an image of your fingerprint and then use a computer program to measure the distances between a series of points.
 They then take these measurements, run them through some more computer programs, and turn all that data into a single number.
 That number is then associated with your admission ticket.
 Reports suggest that the number isn’t completely unique to you: it is more unique to about 1 in 1,000 people.
 Disney states that it does not store the image of the fingerprint itself.

-Disney does allow people to opt out of the system and use photo identification instead.
+Disney does allow people to opt out of the system and use photo identification instead – although this is not widely publicized because it would slow down the admission process.
 Disney also says that the scanned information is stored separately from data in other system, and is purged 30 days after the ticket expires or is fully used up.

-However, all this information doesn’t satisfy skeptics like Congressman Markey, or other privacy advocates like the Electronic Privacy Information Center.
+However, all this information doesn’t satisfy skeptics like the Electronic Privacy Information Center.
 They are concerned that Disney is using technology typically reserved for high-level security monitoring and access, and that fact is where things get interesting.

 Uncle Sam Calls Mickey Mouse